Imathatguy/DataPoisoningFL-Rank/README.md

-# Data Poisoning Attacks Against Federated Learning Systems
+# MANDERA: Malicious Node Detection in Federated Learning via Ranking

+Code for a ICLR 2021 submission, "MANDERA: Malicious Node Detection in Federated Learning via Ranking"

-Code for the ESORICS 2020 paper: Data Poisoning Attacks Against Federated Learning Systems
+The code in this repositor has been adapted from code originally from the ESORICS 2020 paper: Data Poisoning Attacks Against Federated Learning Systems

 ## Installation